Cumulocity-IoT/c8y-docs/content/change-logs/application-enablement/dtm-1020-1-19-cockpit-and-dm-to-support-root-asset-creation-feature.md

 ticket: "CTM-1654"
 version: "1020.1.19"
 ---
-Enables root asset creation capability in Cockpit and Device management, allowing users to create and manage root assets from Cockpit and Device management.
+Enhanced the **Add Asset Module** plugin to enable root asset creation in Cockpit and Device Management.
+When installed, users can access the **Add Asset** button on the `/groups` and `/assets` pages in both applications, allowing creation of root assets directly from these interfaces.